isamu-isozaki/teamai_test/marketing/product-marketing/demo/cicd-deep/index.html.md

 The final area we wanted to discuss was GitLab Pages.
 As you saw earlier with our Pipeline, we pushed our javadocs and code coverage reports here with just a few lines of YML.
 This site is then hosted by GitLab at a specific domain, making it easy to publish technical content or even entire websites with CI.

 ## Wrap (Flexible: Bash it, script it.
 Self-service: runners, no plugins.
-Scalable: SaaS scale CI)
+Scalable: SaaS scale CI/index.html.md)

 To summarize, GitLab CI is flexible.
 If you can bash it, you can automate it.
 Self service runners, no plugins.
 And SaaS scale CI, with auto-scaling.